bhalexx/bilemo/README.md

 ### Welcome on board!

 This is the repository of Bilemo API.
-You will find project diagrams in "diagrams" folder.
+You will find project diagrams in [diagrams folder](https://github.com/bhalexx/bilemo/tree/master/diagrams).

 **Open [api folder](https://github.com/bhalexx/bilemo/tree/master/api) to read instructions to use Bilemo API as a partner.**